 Greenhouse gas emissions

-For several years, Air Liquide has set up a working group to improve data collection and better guide water management on its production sites to reduce water consumption, particularly in water-stressed areas
+For several years, Air Liquide has set up a working group to improve data collection and better control water management on its production sites in order to reduce consumption, particularly in water stress zones.

 Water risk management

-Air Liquide has been a benchmark in water treatment for 35 years, providing its customers with efficient and easy to implement solutions to face environmental challenges.
-The Group keeps on supporting its clients to meet more stringent regulations, fight water stress and scarcity with cost effective solutions.
+For 35 years, Air Liquide has been a reference in the field of water treatment, offering its customers efficient and easy-to-implement solutions to environmental challenges.
+The Group continues to help its customers meet stricter regulations, combat water stress and drought with cost-effective solutions.